cse403trackforever/trackforever/reports/week6/UserManual.md

 ##### Viewing a Project and Associated Issues
 - From the project list, select the relevant project
 - A *Project Details* page for the selected project will display a list of all of its issues
-- Filters can be applied to narrow down the list of issues
+- Filters and a search query can be applied to narrow down the list of issues

 ##### Viewing Details of an Issue
 - From the *Project Details* page, select the relevant issue
-- The *Issue Details* page will open, allowing the user to view and edit the issue
+- The *Issue Details* page will open, allowing the user to view and edit the issue (editing is not yet implemented)

 #### Offline Usage

+Track Forever works offline.
+After visiting the site once, it can be visited again in the same browser with or without an internet connection.

-##### Downloading Issues for Offline Viewing
+##### Downloading Issues for Offline Viewing (NOT YET IMPLEMENTED)
 - On the (top right?) there is a **Sync** button which synchronizes the the client with the state of the server and caches the issues for offline viewing.
 Any issues fetched while online will also be cached.

-##### Re-syncing Issues
+##### Re-syncing Issues (NOT YET IMPLEMENTED)
 - Once online again, the **Sync** button will synchronize the state between the client and the server.

 ### Compatible Issue Trackers